steve9164/action-detect-and-tag-new-version/README.md

  - `create-tag`: may be set to `false` to only detect version changes and not create a new tag when the version changes.
  - `tag-template`: a template for producing a tag name from the current version of your repository.
 Any instance of `{VERSION}` in the string will be replaced with the actual detected version.
 Defaults to `v{VERSION}`.
+- `use-annotated-tag`: set to `false` to create only a lightweight tag or `true` for an annotated tag with a tag message.
+   Defaults to `true`.
+- `tag-message-template`: a template for producing a tag message from the current version of your repository.
+Any instance of `{VERSION}` in the string will be replaced with the actual detected version.
+Defaults to copying `tag-template`.

 ### Outputs